blockchyp/developer-docs/docs/rest-api/gateway/index.rst

 :ipAddress:  The current local IP address of the terminal on the private network.
 If the point-of-sale or client application is on the same network as the terminal, the terminal's REST API can be found at ports 8080 and 8443 at the given IP Address.

 :cloudRelayEnabled: Indicates that this terminal is accessible via the Gateway.
-Useful if the point-of-sale system and terminal are on different network segments.
+Not recommended, but unavoidable if the point-of-sale system and terminal are on different network segments.

 :transientCredentials: Special credentials restricted for use only with the given terminal.
 All direct API calls to terminals should use these credentials, especially if the merchants are  unable to run TLS/SSL on their local network.